IV RANK AND PROBABILITY

 Based on all historical moves and magnitude of moves a stock has made in the past, its future absolute move (positive or negative) within standard deviations are predicted.
 Implied volatility (IV) is used to predict the future magnitude move of the stock over a given timeframe.

-Delta is a proxy for probability of success thus a delta of -0.15 in absolute terms is 0.15 or an 85% probability (1.0 - 0.15 = 0.85) of the option expiring worthless at expiration.
+Options delta is a proxy for probability of success thus a delta of -0.15 in absolute terms is 0.15 or an 85% probability (1.0 - 0.15 = 0.85) of the option expiring worthless at expiration.
 Translating this into standard deviations, one standard deviation captures 68.2% of all future stock movements while two standard deviations capture 95.4%.
 Selling a put contract at ~0.15 delta is roughly setting the strike 1 standard deviation out of the money since 68.2% resides within the 1 standard deviation and 13.6% remains in the second standard deviation in the positive direction of probability.
 Sticking with 2 standard deviations and not assuming any outliers, 100% of all stock movements less the second standard deviation in the positive direction and less the one standard deviation in both directions we arrive at a Delta of 16 or an 82% probability of the stock not moving below this price (100% - (68.2% + 13.6%)).
-Coupling the probabilities with rich IV in an option selling environment is the key to options success.
+Coupling the probabilities with high IV stocks is the key to options success.